tmarjomaa/building4/content/posts/building-site2site-vpn-to-azure-using-raspberrypi.md

         dpdaction=restart
         auto=start
 ```
 Nothing much to see here.
 I'll shortly go trough the connection ([conn](https://wiki.strongswan.org/projects/strongswan/wiki/IpsecConf)) configration.
 Left is home office, and right is Azure, which is quite self-explanatory when looking at the values.
-We can see that ```right``` has been set to the fqdn I have configured for the public ip attached to the vpn gateway, and the ```rightsubnet``` has been set to the whole Azure network reservation mentioned earlier.
+We can see that ```right``` has been set to the fqdn I configured for the public ip attached to the vpn gateway, and the ```rightsubnet``` has been set to the whole Azure network reservation mentioned earlier.
 Same goes with ```leftsubnet``` which is set to the home office network mentioned earlier.
 Also note that when using a fqdn for right, you need to set ```rightid=%any```, meaning that the host behind the fqdn can have any ip address.
 Same applies for ```left``` and ```leftid``` too.

 Lastly I'll shortly explain ```ìke``` and ```esp``` values.
 The values represent selected encryption/authentication algorithms that'll be used for the vpn tunnel between Azure and home office.
 In case you want to use something else, look [here](https://docs.strongswan.org/docs/5.9/config/IKEv2CipherSuites.html) for strongswan and [here](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-compliance-crypto#custom-ipsecike-policy-with-azure-vpn-gateways) for Azure ciphers.
 The exclamation mark (```!```) in the end means that the responder is restricted to those values.